Choosing to Love Your Spouse

-Choosing to love your spouse is the best possible gift you can give to them as well as yourself.
-Since we're all human, we all make mistakes.
-These mistakes can make us quite unlovable.
+Choosing to love your spouse is the best possible gift you can give to them, as well as, yourself.
+We're all human, and we all make mistakes.
+At times, these mistakes can make us quite unlovable.
 Despite this, there’s generally someone who is willing to show us grace and love us anyway.
-Usually this someone is a parent or spouse.
+Usually, this someone is a parent or spouse.

 Is choosing to love your spouse always easy?
 Not by any means!

 Is choosing to love your spouse worth it?
 Absolutely!

 What does “choosing to love your spouse” really mean?
 Let’s look at that now.